-Refer to Oracle Database Release Notes for Linux for important information that was not available when this book was released.
+Refer to Oracle Database Release Notes for Solaris Operating System or important information that was not available when this book was released.
 The release notes for Oracle Database 11g are updated regularly.
 The most recent version is available on Oracle Technology Network at: